 Finally, assessments have some advanced features and options available within the Advanced Settings button in the Plan tab when the assessment is selected:

 - Description.
 This optional text field lets you describe the assessment in more detail than the title.
-This can optionally be printed on reports (usually it isn't), but it's also used in the Student & Parent Portal when displaying missing or upcoming assessments to students.
+This can optionally be printed on reports (usually it isn't), but it's also used in the Student & Parent Portal when displaying upcoming assessments to students.
 You can use it to describe directions to students who are hoping to complete the assessment.

 - Published.
 All assessments are published by default.
 Un-publishing an assessment hides it from all reports (and the scores will not calculated into mastery).
 It can be useful if you decide to remove an assessment from the calculation or if you're still working on entering scores for a large project / paper and don't want students to be able to access the data in real time during the grading phase.

 - Show as Upcoming.
 Checking this box and entering an "expiration date" will allows students and parents (who are enrolled in courses that are associated with the parent unit) to see this assessment as "upcoming work" along with the description and any attachments.
 Learn more here: http://support.jumpro.pe/hc/en-us/articles/200058609